 Another one for the Star Wars lovers!
 This ride is a mellower Star Wars ride compared to Smugglers Run, but still has lots of bumps and jolts throughout the experience; you even get to travel at light speed!
 Also, Disney updates the ride to have different versions, so it’s possible to have multiple different experiences if you ride more than once!

-Note: All of these rides are super popular – so don’t forget your fast passes!
+Note: Many of these rides are super popular – so don’t forget your Lightning Lanes!!